web-push-libs/web-push/ISSUE_TEMPLATE.md

 *Node Version*: <4.2 | 6.0 | ...>
 *web-push Version*: <1.0.0>

+> Please select any browsers that you are experiencing problems with:

+- [ ] Google Chrome
+- [ ] Firefox
+- [ ] Opera for Android
+- [ ] Samsung Internet Browser
+- [ ] Other

+> Have you tried different versions of these browsers?
+I.e. Google Chrome
+> Beta and Firefox Beta?
+Did they produce the same result?

 # Problem

 > Please explain what behaviour you are seeing.